-In the end, only part of the sum that your customers pay you goes into your pocket: be mindful of the tax man that we tax the profit you made on your professional activity at the end of the year.
+In the end, only part of the sum that your customers pay goes in your pocket: every year, you will pay taxes on your taxable income of the previous year.

-OK, you got it: your customers pay you, you pay your suppliers, you keep track of all your paperwork.
-It might seem overwhelming to keep track of all of it all, but we have developed a solution – readily available on your most personal device, your smartphone.
+OK, you got it: your customers pay you, you pay your suppliers, you keep track of the paperwork.
+It might seem overwhelming to keep track of all of it, but we have developed a solution – readily available on your most personal device, your smartphone!

-Thanks to our app, you can record your expenses, prepare and send your invoices, follow-up your payments and know which taxes you need to pay.
+Thanks to our app, you can record your expenses, prepare and send your invoices, follow-up on your payments, and know which taxes you need to pay.

 By self-employed people, for self-employed people.
-Because we experienced ourselves all the difficulties that come with being self-employed in Belgium.
+Because we experienced all the difficulties of becoming self-employed in Belgium.

 Back to you!
 Did we miss anything?
 What steps did you take to become self-employed?
 And what are the best things about being self-employed for you?
-Get in touch, we are here to help.
+Get in touch with us, we are here to help.